-The Eco-E focus area offers courses in entrepreneurship, leadership, innovation, business strategy, finance, marketing, strategic planning and more.
-As focus areas are optional for MESM students, focus area coursework is completed in addition to the core curriculum and chosen specialization requirements.
+The Innovation focus offers courses in corporate innovation, entrepreneurship, leadership, business strategy, finance, marketing, product development, strategic planning and more.
+Focus areas are optional for MESM students.

-ESM 256A Intro to Entrepreneurship and New Venture Creation (2 units)
+ESM 256A Problem Discovery and Ideation (2 units) recommended

-ESM 230 Strategic Planning for Non-Profit Ventures (4 units)
+ESM 230 Strategic Planning for Social Impact (4 units)

 ESM 269 Survey Design and Environmental Public Opinion (2 units)

 ESM 279 Financial Management and Environmental Accounting (4 units)

 ESM 281 Corporate Environmental Management (4 units)

 ESM 284 Sustainable Product Development (4 units)